-What developers and product need to know about iOS 11
+What developers need to know about iOS 11

 Yesterday, millions tuned in to watch the Tim Cook’s keynote presentation – or rumor confirmation – of Apple’s latest updates.
 As expected, the latest iPhone release(s) stole the show.
 But app developers had reason to pay attention to iOS 11 and forthcoming adoption rates.

 While every major version of iOS unlocks new capabilities for developers, iOS 11 has generated even more anticipation than usual.
 David Pan, Director of Engineering here at Mixpanel, explains why: “iOS 11 includes the new Augmented Realities Kit [ARKit], which presents a massive opportunity for app developers.
 AR games like Pokemon Go are hugely popular; this kit makes them that much easier to build.”

 But developers have to decide whether investing in these new technologies now will pay off, so predicting and monitoring adoption is especially important.
 David has some predictions of his own.

 “Mixpanel customers have great visibility into what version their users are on, so after the September 19th launch, we will be able to start seeing live data on adoption and the percentage of users on iOS 11 by app type.
 Until then, I can only make an informed guess.
 I predict iOS 11 will reach inflection point in two weeks – slightly shorter than it took iOS 10 to overtake iOS 9.
 I suspect the primary factor influencing adoption is how aggressively Apple prompts users to upgrade.
 But the update also has valuable multitasking features, especially for the iPad, so I think that will encourage users to update a little faster than they did with iOS 10.”